Skip to main content

 Research Abroad Experience: Toronto, Canada (Spring-Summer 2023)

-Melina Economou is a PhD Candidate in the Department of Anthropology doing ethnographic fieldwork at hospices in Toronto, Canada.
+Melina Economou is a PhD candidate in the Department of Anthropology doing ethnographic fieldwork at hospices in Toronto, Canada.
 Her research focuses on what living while dying looks and feels like for people in the period of time when curative treatment fails and before physiological end-of-life.
-Using a patient-centered perspective, her research in the spring and summer of 2023 as a Merkin Graduate Fellow contributes to translational medicine's third pillar, Community, by conducting ethnographic research on how people living with life-limiting illnesses navigate daily life, the healthcare system, and their caregiving networks, and how they make decisions about their health and well-being.
+Using a patient-centered perspective, her research as a Merkin Graduate Fellow contributes to translational medicine's third pillar, Community, by conducting ethnographic research on how people living with life-limiting illnesses navigate daily life, the healthcare system, and their caregiving networks, and how they make decisions about their health and well-being.

 • Ramsey Ismail